mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. An example of a distortion-corrected image.

-Then, uisng mtx, dist from calibration ('undist = cv2.undistort(img, mtx, dist, None, mtx)'), I have undistorted an image from a road:
+Then, uisng mtx, dist from calibration (`undist = cv2.undistort(img, mtx, dist, None, mtx)`), I have undistorted an image from a road:
 ![alt text][image11]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.